Leaderboard

 1 point

-You look more stupid every time you post this and it simply confirms your economic illiteracy every time.
+49. You look more stupid every time you post this and it simply confirms your economic illiteracy every time.
 The other £10 is spent on small items like Scotland’s entire pension bill and most of its welfare (remember when the Nats panicked and said they couldn’t handle it).
 The current borrowing will include bailing Scotland out with furlough payments ( and they’re still begging for more).
 We would be bankrupt just now and borrowing at sky high rates in one scenario or still relying on the Bank of England in another.
-No currency decision, no central bank decision yet, no idea.1 point
+No currency decision, no central bank decision yet, no idea.